CyberKiller/ThunderbirdPasswordHelper/README.md

 A Thunderbird launcher AutoIt script that automatically deals with those pesky multiple Master Password prompts.

 ### Installation:
-  Download and install AutoIt from here: https://www.autoitscript.com/site/autoit/downloads/, Download and place Thunderbird Password Helper.au3 somewhere convinent.
+  Download and install AutoIt from here: https://www.autoitscript.com/site/autoit/downloads/, then download "Thunderbird Password Helper.au3" from this repo and place it somewhere convinent.
   If you have installed Thunderbird to somewhere other than: "C:\Program Files (x86)\Mozilla Thunderbird\thunderbird.exe", then please edit the path near the top of the script.
 (I might add automatic installation location detection in a later version.)